edgarrmondragon/citric/docs/how-to.md

 )

 # Get all surveys from user "iamadmin".
-# This will hit the cache as long as the session key is valid.
+# All responses will be cached for 1 minute.
 surveys = client.list_surveys("iamadmin")
 ```